 Dr. Joslin grew up in the small town of DeRidder, Louisiana, as the son and grandson of Southern Baptist ministers.
 Before coming to SBTS he studied music theory at Louisiana Tech University, as well as New Testament and Historical Theology at Dallas Seminary.
 He has served on church staffs in Louisiana and Texas as youth director and worship pastor, has led worship for over 10 years, and preaches in and around Kentucky 25+ times per year.
-He is a contributing author to Mounce's Complete -Expository Dictionary of Old and New Testament Words published by Zondervan; author of the book, Hebrews, Christ, and the Law: The Theology of the Mosaic Law in Hebrews 7:1-10:18, to be published by Paternoster Press; has authored several articles and book reviews in academic journals such as Currents in Biblical Research and Southern Baptist Journal of Theology; and has presented academic papers in both the United States and the United Kingdom.
+He is a contributing author to Mounce's Complete Expository Dictionary of Old and New Testament Words published by Zondervan; author of the book, Hebrews, Christ, and the Law: The Theology of the Mosaic Law in Hebrews 7:1-10:18, is currently writing a commentary on Hebrews for Christian Focus Commentary Serious.
+Focus on the Bible. has authored several articles and book reviews in academic iournals such as Currents in Biblical Research and Southern Baptist Journal of Theology; and has presented academic papers in both the United States and the United Kingdom.
 Barry brings a heart for worshipping God with the mind and heart to the classroom.

-Travis S. Kerns Instructor of Christian Worldview and Apologetics
+Travis S. Kerns Assistant Professor of Christian Worldview and Apologetics; Department Coordinator, Christian Worldview and Apologetics

-B.A., North Greenville University; M.Div., The Southern Baptist Theological Seminary; Ph.D.

-Candidate, The Southern Baptist Theological Seminary
+B.A., North Greenville University; M.Div., The Southern Baptist Theological Seminary; Ph.D., The Southern Baptist Theological Seminary

-Professor Kerns was born and raised in Greenville, South Carolina, the birthplace of The Southern Baptist Theological Seminary, around roads named Boyce, Broadus, Williams, and Manly.
-Professor Kerns joined the Boyce College faculty in January 2007, bringing with him a wealth of knowledge and experience in the areas of Christian apologetics, world religions, and new religious movements.
+Dr. Kerns was born and raised in Greenville, South Carolina, the birthplace of The Southern Baptist Theological Seminary, around roads named Boyce, Broadus, Williams, and Manly.
+Dr. Kerns joined the Boyce College faculty in January, 2007, bringing with him a wealth of knowledge and experience in the areas of Christian apologetics, world religions, and new religious movements.
 His area of expertise is centered in the discipline of new religious movements, specifically The Church of Jesus Christ of Latter-day Saints.
-He has spoken at numerous churches and led conferences dealing with the history and belief structures of the world's religions and new religious movements.
-Professor Kerns is a member of the Evangelical Theological Society, the Evangelical Philosophical Society, the American Philosophical Society, the Society of Christian Philosophers, and the Society for Mormon Philosophy and Theology.
+He has spoken at numerous churches and conferences dealing with the history and belief structures of the world's religions and new religious movements.
+Dr. Kerns has authored numerous articles and is a contributing author to the forthcoming Baker Dictionary of Cults, Sects, and World Religions.
+Dr. Kerns is a member of the Evangelical Theological Society, the Evangelical Philosophical Society, and the Society for Mormon Philosophy and Theology.
 His desire is to lead young men and women to have a passion for apologetics and to see persons involved in other world religions and new religious movements come to a saving knowledge of Jesus Christ.